-Pets are a joy for most people.
-There are many benefits to owning a pet, from the pleasure you get from holding them to the exercise you get from walking them.
+Pets are a joy for many people.
+There are a lot of benefits to owning a pet, from the pleasure you get from holding them to the exercise you get from walking them.
 If you are considering getting a pet, or curious how a pet may help you as you move along your multiple sclerosis (MS) path, here are some ways a pet can enrich your life.

 Pets are more than just fun to play with.
 Studies have shown that they help you de-stress.
 If you regularly experience stress, a pet could help calm and relax you.
 Simply holding or stroking a pet can be calming to many people.
 A pet can also be someone you talk out loud to about how you feel that won't judge you.